valorin/deploy/README.md

 It uses the remote hosts configured in `app/config/remote.php`, and integrates into your application as an Artisan command, so deploying code is as easy as: `./artisan deploy`.

-Deploy is also configured to use [L4 Down Safe](https://github.com/valorin/l4-down-safe) to block new jobs in the queue while maintenance is being performed, to prevent unsafe database/script conditions from breaking jobs.

 **As of v1.2**, it includes the ability to specify custom tags which can be replaced when the command is being executed, to allow you to specify a command like this: